Branding-Brevity/Core-Builds-By-Brevity/README.md

 ## 🤝 Community Templates & Non-Core Builds

-While the **Core Nexus** builds represent our official, heavily tested configurations, we also host a collection of experimental layouts and community-driven templates.
+While the **configurations, we also host a collection of experimental layouts and community-driven templates.
 These builds offer different aesthetics and use-cases outside of the primary WuPlay design language.

 | Template Name | Vibe / Style | View Build |
 | :--- | :--- | :--- |